dhedge/buyback-contract/README.md

 The naming convention we follow for writing tests are detailed below:
 - File name represents the contract being tested specifically.
 For example, the test contract file name `L1Comptroller.t.sol` represents the L1Comptroller contract's tests.
 - Contract names represent the exact function to be tested.
 For example, a contract named `BuyBackOnL2` represents tests for the function `buyBackOnL2` in the `L1Comptroller.sol` as per our previous example.
-- The test names start with 'test' followed by the function name being tested, followed by the test case description in capitalized camel case.
-For example, if you want to write the test for `buyBackOnL2` to check whether the `L1Comptroller` is burning tokens correctly you would write it as `test_buyBackOnL2_ShouldBurnTokensCorrectly`.
+- The test names start with 'test' followed by the test case description in capitalized camel case.
+For example, if you want to write the test for `buyBackOnL2` to check whether the `L1Comptroller` is burning tokens correctly you would write it as `test_ShouldBurnTokensCorrectly` in the contract `BuyBackOnL2` in the test file `L1Comptroller.t.sol`.
 Notice the camel case of the test description.
 - If ever in doubt, refer the Foundry [docs](https://book.getfoundry.sh/tutorials/best-practices#tests).

 ### How to run tests?